-The interesting thing is that when people make financial decisions they often make them emotionally even though numbers are very logical.
+The interesting thing is that when people make financial decisions, they often make them emotionally even though numbers are very logical.
 Two plus two always equals four, yet emotion comes into play in almost every financial decision.
 I’ve never seen a situation that has evoked more emotion than a reverse mortgage loan.
 People come up with all kinds of nasty words about them.
 Like they’re the loan of last resort.
 They’re something that preys on the elderly.
-They’re something that is awful.
-They are bad, they cause people to lose their home to foreclosure.
-All of these different things that typify that reverse mortgage loans are something to stay away from and something to be afraid of.
-So most people come to the conclusion that reverse mortgages are something to be avoided at all costs.
-They are something to be used at the end, when people are broke, when they have no choice.
-When the piggy bank is broken and the last garage sale is done, that is when we should get a reverse mortgage.
+They are bad; they cause people to lose their homes to foreclosure.
+These all typify that reverse mortgage loans are something to stay away from and avoid.
+So most people conclude that reverse mortgages are something to be avoided at all costs.
+They are something to be used at the end when people are broke when they have no choice.
+When the piggy bank is broken, and the last garage sale is done, that is when we should get a reverse mortgage.
 That’s the emotion that comes out.
-But the fact is that logic, research and facts tell a very different story.
+But the fact is that logic, research, and facts tell a very different story.

-So let’s look at the facts.
-There has been lots of research, lots of work done by people much smarter than myself, and anyone that I know.
-A Nobel Prize winning economist, PHDs, and MBAs in Universities that have done extensive studies such as Texas Tech University, University of Wisconsin Superior, Boston College, and the American College in Branmore, PA, where many financial advisors obtain their designations.
-The bottom line is that all of the studies that have been done at these colleges, and by many of these very smart people that have no vested interest in the reverse mortgage product, have found that the best time to get a reverse mortgage is very early in retirement, at age 62.
-Not 82, not 92, but right at the beginning.
+So let’s look at reverse mortgage facts.
+There has been lots of research by PhDs, and MBAs in universities that have done extensive studies such as Texas Tech University.
+The bottom line is that all of the studies done at these colleges, and by many of these brilliant people that have no vested interest in the reverse mortgage product, have found that the best time to get a reverse mortgage is very early in retirement.
+At age 62, not 82, not 92, but right at the beginning.
 And they did this by looking at it logically*.

-There are 3 buckets of wealth; their income and nest egg, their retirement money, and their home.
-When their home was tapped into the situation right in the beginning, at age 62, and there was some income taken out of the home, three very important things happened.
+The three buckets of wealth are their income and nest egg, their retirement money, and their home.
+When their home was tapped into the situation, at age 62, there was some income taken out of the house, three important things happened.
 The first thing is that their cash flow increased.
-They had more money in retirement to enjoy retirement the way they really expected to.
+They had more money in retirement to enjoy retirement the way they expected to.
 Along with that situation, with the increased cash flow, the taxes paid on their income tax returns usually went down, and they did not spend as much in taxes because of the strategic withdrawals that they made with IRAs*.
-Most importantly, their portfolio longevity – the length of time that people’s money lasted – went up because of the fact that they were able to use more money from their house before depleting all the money from their retirement accounts.
-The last thing was perhaps the most surprising, and the most interesting.
+Most importantly, their portfolio longevity – the length of time that people’s money lasted – went up because they were able to use more money from their house before depleting all the wealth from their retirement accounts.
+The last thing was perhaps the most surprising and the most interesting.
 People with a reverse mortgage ended up with a higher net worth, not a lower net worth, when they took reverse mortgage money at the beginning of retirement, rather than at the end.
-Of course the reason that happened is because they used less of their investment accounts, and more of their home equity.
+Of course, the reason that happened is that they used less of their investment accounts and more of their home equity.